Play ESCOBA Online

-The game Escoba, especially the variant “Escoba de 15” is more popular in Spain and Argentina.
+Escoba, especially the variant “Escoba de 15” is very popular in Spain and Argentina.
 The name of the game comes from the fact that you have to sweep the open cards, capturing all of them.
 Escoba is very similar to the Italian game called “Scopa”, particularly to the variation “Scopa a Quindici”.

-The main goal of the game is to combine one of your cards with some of cards on the table, so that the sum of the captured cards is 15.
+The main goal is to combine one of your cards with some of cards on the table, so that the sum of the captured cards is 15.
 When you make 15 with all the cards you will have an ”escoba”.

 Game Objective and Rules